zynewave/podium-library/Guides/podium-guide.md

 If you double-click, press Enter or use the **Start Audition** right-click menu command on a sound or MIDI file, Podium will play the file while showing a progress bar.
 You can drag the sound or MIDI file directly onto the tracks in an arrangement editor, which will import the file as a sound or sequence object under the arrangement object.
 Alternatively you can use the **Import into Project** right-click menu command to import into the folder currently shown in the object browser address bar.

 MIDI file audition is only available if an arrangement is currently powered on.
 The MIDI file will be played on the focus track, so you will only hear the notes if you have an instrument assigned on that track.
 Only the first available note sequence in the MIDI file will be auditioned.
-If the MIDI file contains multiple tracks, you can import it as a new arrangement using the **Import File...** command in the **Content** menu on the project page.
+If the MIDI file contains multiple tracks, you can import it as a new arrangement using the **Import Media...** command in the **Content** menu on the project page.

 Files that are linked to the project are marked with pin icons at the left side of the file list.
 Pins will be placed next to the project file, sound files, and any image files specified in the **Project Properties** dialog.
 If a folder contains linked files, a dimmed pin icon is shown next to the folder.
 If there are linked files outside of the address bar folder, a dimmed pin icon will be shown in the address bar.